jeanhaley32/AppleFindMyDeviceDetector/README.md

 Bluetooth device scanner in two routines
 - scanner routine
-  - Detects and maintains a list of local Bluetooth devices, sorts and passes down an ingest path.
+  - Detects and maintains a list of local Bluetooth devices and sorts and passes down an ingest path.
-- screen writer routine.
+- screen-writer routine.
-  - Receives pre-sorted list of devices on the ingest path, and prints them to a table.
+  - Receives pre sorted list of devices on the ingest path, and prints them to a table.

 **Screenshot**